 The estimated time per respondent is an average that varies by agency because of differences in the composition of the financial institutions under each agency's supervision (for example, size distribution of institutions) and volume of leveraged lending activities.

 The agencies received two comments in response to the information collection requirements under the PRA.
 Both comments mentioned how substantially burdensome the guidance will be to implement.
-The agencies recognize that the amount of time required of any institution to comply with the guidance may be higher or lower than the estimates, but believe that the numbers stated are reasonable averages.
+The agencies recognize that the amount of time Start Printed Page 17770required of any institution to comply with the guidance may be higher or lower than the estimates, but believe that the numbers stated are reasonable averages.

 One comment also noted the absence of a cost-benefit analysis and questioned whether the additional information systems required undermines the utility of the information collection.
 In response to the general comments about burden, the agencies have made various modifications to the proposed guidance, including clarifying the application of the guidance to community banks and other smaller institutions that are involved in leveraged lending.
 In the Supplementary Information section, the agencies also highlighted their expectations that MIS and other reporting activities would be tailored to the size and the scope of an institution's leveraged lending activities.
 In addition, the implementation of any new systems would be part of an institution's overall credit risk management program.
 These comments are discussed in more detail in the general comment summary in Section II of the Supplementary Information.